Axeldejesus/project-avalanche/README.md

 2. Create a new project
 3. Enable Authentication, Firestore Database, and Storage
 4. Get your config from Project Settings > General
-5. Generate Admin SDK key from Project Settings > Service Accounts
+5. **For Admin SDK**: Go to Project Settings > Service Accounts > Generate New Private Key
+   - ⚠️ Keep this file secure and never commit it to Git!

 ### IGDB API Setup
 1. Go to [Twitch Developer Console](https://dev.twitch.tv/console)
 2. Create a new application
 3. Get Client ID and Client Secret
+4. ⚠️ Keep these credentials secure!

 ## 📝 Available Scripts